ignatandrei/patterns/src/patternsSiteBook/book/Chapter004_Chain.md

 Read online at https://ignatandrei.github.io/patterns/docs/patterns/Chain

 <!-- id : 9 -->
-Chain of responsibility pattern allows an object to send a command without knowing what object will receive and handle it.    <br />
-Chain the receiving objects and pass the request along the chain until an object handles it.    <br />
+Chain of responsibility pattern allows an object to send a command without knowing what object will receive and handle it.Chain the receiving objects and pass the request along the chain until an object handles it.
 ## Purpose of .NET implementation

 You want to pass the exception to the possible handlers / catch blocks in the all functions in the call stack.    <br />